 Adding curry leaves to hot oil or ghee along with mustard and cumin seeds releases the most tempting aromas.
 These tempered spices when combined with cooked curries, lentils, stews, sauces, and even chilled curd, flavours these dishes delightfully.

 Alternately, you can even begin your cooking process by first tempering the basic spices before incorporating the main ingredient.
 All the goodness of the spices seeps through the entire dish, transforming it for the better.

 When fried in sizzling hot oil, curry leaves turn crisp and lose their rawness.
-These are often sprinkled on rice dishes and stir fries as a crunchy garnish.
-Fried curry leaves must only be added when they compliment the original flavours of your culinary preparation.
+These are often sprinkled on rice dishes and stir-fries as a crunchy garnish.
+Fried curry leaves must only be added when they complement the original flavours of your culinary preparation.
 Do not just incorporate them where they aren’t wanted.

 For a tasty relish on toasted crostini, blend curry leaves with freshly grated ginger, toasted cumin, lime juice, salt, and green chillies.
 This simple yet healthy concoction will delight all those who enjoy freshly whipped up treats.